SawPsyder/wingman-ai-customwingman/README.md

 - **ship name** (Just the name without manufacturer.
 So "Cutlass Black" for example)

+### Ask for ship comparison

+Gives you some basic information about multiple ships and points out differences.

+- **ship names** (Just the name without manufacturer.
+So "Cutlass Black" and "Freelancer Max" for example.
+You can also mention a series.
+Like "Constellation")

 ### Ask for location information

 Gives you some basic information and buy/sell offers of a location.